 An added bonus a California i3 buyer might be unfettered solo driving in the carpool lane—assuming that he or she opts for the all-electric version.
 California currently offers an unlimited number of white stickers HOV stickers for pure-EVs.
 Some early buyers of the REx were also issued one of a limited number of green PHEV stickers, but that program has since run out and there isn’t any indication that more green stickers will be issued in the future.

 The smooth, swift and silent drive characteristics of all EVs give them a quasi-luxury feel.
 But the i3 is the first dedicated electric car from a full-scale well-established luxury brand.
 Of course, the Tesla Model S is a luxury automobile, but its sticker price—which can approach or exceed six figures—puts it in a different cost category than the i3.
-The Cadillac ELR, also considerably pricier than the i3 and a four-seater, is a larger sports-oriented luxury vehicle—also not really in the same category as the urban small i3.
-Even though it costs more, it feels cheaper in terms of quality and design.

 The closest true competitor to the i3 is the Mercedes B-Class Electric Drive.
-Both are premium electric vehicles from German manufacturers, and they have a very similar range and price.
+Both are premium electric vehicles from German manufacturers, and they have a somewhat similar range and price.
 They are also both hatchbacks, although the Benz seats five and is larger than the BMW.

 When you look at an i3, it’s clear that BMW did everything they could to reduce weight and increase efficiency.
 With the B-Class, there isn’t any evidence to suggest that weight savings were considered.
 In fact, the electric B-Class weighs about 250 pounds more than a European B-Class Diesel, which means the B-Class Electric Drive tips the scales at about 3,900 pounds.